Introduction

 It has automatically become inactive.

-An email address becomes inactive when it doesn't interact with your communications: Artshell changes a contact's status from active to inactive if they haven't opened 20 consecutive emails.
+An email address becomes inactive when it does not interact with your communications.
+Artshell automatically changes a contact's status from active to inactive if they do not open 20 consecutive emails.
 This can also happen if the user's inbox hasn't been opened for a long time: Artshell "deactivates" the contact to avoid sending emails to unused mailboxes. -

 It has been manually inactivated.